chrisant996/clink-flex-prompt/README.md

 - `"lean"` shows prompt modules using only colored text.
 - `"classic"` shows prompt modules using colored text on a gray background.
 - `"rainbow"` shows prompt modules using text on colored backgrounds.
+- `"combi"` shows prompt modules combining the styles above in a minimal way.

 ```lua
 flexprompt.settings.style = "classic"